-Danny Thomas and the Story Behind St. Jude Children’s Research Hospital
+How Danny Thomas Started St. Jude Children’s Research Hospital to Save Lives

-The story of St. Jude Children's Research Hospital spans back over 70 years ago when entertainer Danny Thomas found himself nearly broke with a baby on the way.
-The story of how he gave his last $7 to a Detroit church with a prayer and a pledge, would lead to countless children living healthy lives.
+The story of St. Jude Children's Research Hospital goes back over 60 years when entertainer Danny Thomas found himself nearly broke with a baby on the way.
+He gave his last $7 to a Detroit church with a prayer and a pledge.
+That promise led to countless children living healthy lives.

 Thomas was inspired by the sermon he heard in the Detroit church that day.
 This is when he put the last money he had to his name (money that was supposed to pay for his wife and child's hospital bills) in the collection box and prayed to the patron saint of hopeless causes - St. Jude.